Carboxyhemoglobin: Etymology

-Hoppe-Seyler likewise coined the name Kohlenoxydhämoglobin which may have similarly been directly translated back into English as "carbonic oxide hæmoglobin".
-The term carboxyhæmoglobin appeared as early as 1895 in works by John Haldane while the name for CO was still widely regarded as carbonic oxide.
+Hoppe-Seyler likewise coined the name oxyhaemoglobin (the prefix oxy- implying addition of oxygen), as well as kohlenoxydhämoglobin which may have similarly been directly translated back into English as "carbonic oxide hæmoglobin".
+The term carboxyhæmoglobin appeared in the 1890s (the prefix carb- added to the existing word oxyhemoglobin to specify presence of both a carbon and oxygen species).
+The first appearance may have been in 1891 in Journal of the Chemical Society.
+An example of an early publication using carboxyhemoglobin appeared in 1895 in works by John Haldane while the name for CO was still widely regarded as carbonic oxide.

-The term "carbon monoxide" was formally introduced in 1879, but the name would not become mainstream for several decades.
-Variations of COHb terminology, such as carbonmonoxyhemoglobin, followed and eventually evolved and simplified back into "carboxyhemoglobin".
+The term "carbon monoxide" was formally introduced by Henry Watts in 1879, but the name would not become mainstream for several decades.
+Variations of COHb terminology, such as Linus Pauling's usage of carbonmonoxyhemoglobin in the 1930s, followed and eventually evolved and simplified back into "carboxyhemoglobin" to likewise express a ligand containing both carbon and oxygen.
+In German, kohlenmonoxidhämoglobin (identical to Pauling's carbonmonoxyhemoglobin) currently remains a commonly used term alongside carboxyhämoglobin.

-As carboxy is now firmly associated with the CO_{2} carboxyl group, and carbon monoxide is generally regarded as a carbonyl, IUPAC has recommended "carbonylhemoglobin" as the preferred COHb nomenclature.
+As the modern chemistry language has redefined carboxy to encompass two functional groups (contraction of carbonyl + hydroxy) which is now firmly associated with the R—CO_{2}^{—} carboxyl group, and carbon monoxide is generally regarded as a carbonyl, IUPAC has recommended "carbonylhemoglobin" as the preferred COHb nomenclature.
+The name carbonyl consists of two parts: carbon- originating from the historical name carbonic acid (CO_{2}), and -yl from the Greek word hylē meaning 'the stuff from which a thing is made' (i.e. the carbonyl group appears within carbonic acid) although the substituent -yl now carries a different meaning present day.
 Despite the IUPAC guidance, carboxyhemoglobin remains the most widely used term (akin to the survival of bicarbonate nomenclature).

 Analytical detection methods

 Historically, carboxyhemoglobin detection has been achieved by colorimetric analysis, chemical reactivity, spectrophotometry, gasometric and thermoelectric detection methods.
 Gas chromatography analysis emerged in 1961 and remains a commonly used method.

 Modern methods include pulse oximetry with a CO-oximeter, and a variety of other analytical techniques.
 Most methods require laboratory equipment, skilled technicians, or expensive electronics therefore rapid and economical detection technologies remain in development.

 Breath carbon monoxide is another detection method that may correlate with carboxyhemoglobin levels.